swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Of course, a function’s task may itself be a child of another task, and its parent may have other children; a function cannot reason locally about these.
 But the features of this design that apply to an entire task tree, such as cancellation, only apply “downwards” and don’t automatically propagate upwards in the task hierarchy, and so the child tree still can be statically reasoned about.
 If child tasks did not have bounded duration and so could arbitrarily outlast their parents, the behavior of tasks under these features would not be easily comprehensible.

+In this proposal, the way to create child tasks is only within a `TaskGroup`, however there will be a follow-up proposal that enables creation of child tasks in any asynchronous context.

 ### Partial tasks

 The execution of a task can be seen as a succession of periods where the task was running, each of which ends at a suspension point or — finally — at the completion of the task.
 These periods are called partial tasks.
 Partial tasks are the basic units of schedulable work in the system.
 They are also the primitive through which asynchronous functions interact with the underlying synchronous world.
 For the most part, programmers should not have to work directly with partial tasks unless they are implementing a custom executor.